alexmwalker/view3d/README.md

 | `.oclock-[hour]`                      | position   | Poses the 3d model by rotating to face clock positions - `.oclock-12` has the model facing directly at the viewer. `.oclock-6` shows the reverse side.                                                                                                                                                                                                                                                               |
 | .hover                              | behavioral | An hover transition animation of the 3d model.                                                                                                                                                                                                                                                                                                                                                                    |

+The top and book edges of the book are pseudo elements of `.bookgroup`.
+The right and left edges are pseudo elements of `.backcover`.

 ### Note

 One challenge I haven't totally nailed at the moment: Items like DVDs and Blu-rays are easy because they have a standardized spine thickness.
 However, as we know, books vary in spine width based on page numbers.